open-edge-insights/eii-zmq-broker/README.md

 2. **Interface Configuration** - Configuration of the networking interfaces (i.e. frontend and backend sockets)

-Aside from the interface and service configuration, there is one property that is set via an environmental variable, the `AppName` for the service.
-This determines how the service quries it configuration using the Configuration Manager APIs.
-For docker-compose, this is set in the `environment` section of the, "docker-compose.yml", file under the `ia_zmq_broker` section.
+Aside from the interface and service configuration, there are two properties that are set via environmental variables: `AppName` and `DEV_MODE`.
+The `AppName` variable determines how the service quries its configuration using the Configuration Manager APIs.
+For docker-compose, this is set in the `environment` section of the, "docker-compose.yml", file under the `ia_eis_zmq_broker` section.
 The default value for this is `EISZmqBroker`.

+The `DEV_MODE` variable sets whether or not the broker will attempt to use certificates with the Configuration Manager APIs and over any TCP connections.
+This also is obtainerd from the `environment` section of the, "docker-compose.yml", file.

+**IMPORTANT NOTE:**
-> **NOTE:** There are some other configuration properties in the `environment`
-> section of the docker-compose.yml file.
-These are fed to the service from
-> the, "build/.env", file.
-See the User Guide for more details.
+There are some other configuration properties in the `environment` section of the, "docker-compose.yml", file.
+These are provided to the service from the, "build/.env", file.
+See the EIS User Guide for more details.

-The following two sections cover that various configuration properties the broker supports for these two areas.
+The following two sections cover that various configuration properties the broker supports for interfaces and application configuration.

 ### Application/Service Configuration